Monetary reforms

 1/84 3,89g

-The images and the legendes change in comparison to the republican period: the astute one introduces the emperor with his/her titolatura, while the reverse makes reference to its activity or to its virtues.
+The images and the inscriptions changed in comparison to the republican period: the obverse introduces the emperor with his title, while the reverse refers to its activity or virtues.

-The strong present devaluation in the empire it made a reform that reduced the value of the coins in gold and silver necessary.
-Particularly you/he/she was lowered the weight of the golden one, while a copper percentage was introduced in the coinage of the denarius, until then coined in pure silver.
-The resultant relationships were the followings:
+The strong devaluation present in the empire forced a reform to reduce the value of the gold and silver coins.
+The weight of the golden coins was reduced, while a copper percentage was introduced in the coinage of the denarius, no more coined in pure silver.
+The resulting system is depicted the following table:

 Metal Coin Ratio with